-Whilst heritage wheat grains might well be less toxic, irrefutable formal scientific proof has yet to be provided to support these claims.
-Also, this hypothesis cannot be tested in New Zealand as heritage varieties are unavailable.
-Nevertheless, this may offer some hope to the many people afflicted by gluten intolerance, sensitivity and related issues.
+There is anecdotal evidence to suggest that heritage wheat grains might well be less toxic, irrefutable formal scientific proof has yet to be provided to support these claims.

 In the US and Europe there have been several initiatives to revive heritage wheat varieties in recent years.
 Amongst a number of such initiatives in France is the French association Pétanielle – Pétanielle is a traditional landrace wheat grown in western, south-western and central France.
 I lived in France until recently and was active in the Pétanielle association.

-Pétanielle had around 80 members or landrace sponsors in 2013.
+Pétanielle operates with members and landrace sponsors.
 Membership includes gardeners, peasant farmers, small-scale millers, bakers, researchers, etc. Its membership is drawn from the area in and around Toulouse.
 There are similar associations operating in other areas of France but usually with little or no involvement of gardeners, a unique feature of Pétanielle.
 Pétanielle is a key member of Réseau Semences Paysannes – an umbrella organisation that represents 80 or so seed saving organisations throughout France.

 In some cases farmers grow the wheat, mill it into flour and bake it into bread that they sell direct at the farm gate, through an AMAP (French name for an organic food box scheme), or at local markets.
 These people are referred to as Paysans-boulangers.